yehudz/turborepo-template/packages/create-yehudz-template/README.md

 # create-yehudz-template

-> Create a new full-stack application with Next.js, React Native, and cloud deployment
+> Create a new full-stack application with Next.js and cloud deployment

 ## Usage